noPerfection/service/examples/001-close-service/README.md

 This example extends Hello World with a manager endpoint.
 The service route uses the default `localhost:8000`, and the manager listens on `localhost:8001`.

+The service sets the manager socket with `SetEndpoint` before `Start()`.
 The client can call the service normally, or send `--close` to ask the manager to stop the service.

 ## Run